OM-MediaWorks/flatty/README.md

 # Flatty

 Flatty is a wrapper around a triple store.
-It is built for Deno.
+It is built for Deno and some middlewares will work in the browser.

 It provides the following features: